mcwimm/rbb_ZoneOfInfluence/README.md

 The ZOI RBB calculates the modification factor for neighbourhood competition.
 This factor is called *effective area* ($A_e$).
 It modifies the potential growth of a plant (which depends on its biomass) down to the realized growth (which depends on the available resources).
-For the seek of simplicity, the resources are described as cells of a grid describing the model's world <span style="color:green"> model world </span>.
+For the seek of simplicity, the resources are described as cells of a grid describing the model's world.
-The number <span style="color:green">amount </span> of resources a plant can exploit is thus equal to the number of cells overlapped by its ZOI minus the cells claimed by its neighbors.
+The amount of resources a plant can exploit is thus equal to the number of cells overlapped by its ZOI minus the cells claimed by its neighbors.

-## Documentation and Use
+## 6. An overview of the RBB and its use [_*_]

+*Note: Agents in the ZOI are usually plants but can also represent other individuals such as animals.
+In the following we use the term `plant`* :question:

 ### Entity

-- What entity, or entities, are running the submodel?
+- What entity, or entities, are running the submodel or are involved (e.g., by providing information)?
 What state variables does the entity need to have to run this RBB?

-    The agents calling on the ZOI RBB are individual plants.
+  - The agents calling on the ZOI RBB are individual plants.
-    An individual plant is defined by a circular zone (hence the name Zone Of Influence - ZOI) which scales with its biomass.
+  - An individual plant is defined by a circular zone (hence the name Zone Of Influence - ZOI) which scales with it's biomass proxy (e.g., dbh).
-    The radius of this zone is a state variable and used in the ZOI RBB.
+  - The radius of this zone is a state variable and used in the ZOI RBB.

-- Which variables describe the entities (normally derived from state variables)? **?**
+- Which variables describe the entities?

-    - Initial and maximum biomass (average and sd)
+  - Initial and maximum biomass (average and sd)  :question: biomass proxy, e.g. dbh
   - Growth rate

-### Context, model parameters & patterns:
+### Context, model parameters & patterns :question:

--   What global variables (e.g., parameters characterizing the environment) or data structures (e.g., a gridded spatial environment) does the use of the RBB require?
++ What global variables (e.g., parameters characterising the environment) or data structures (e.g., a gridded spatial environment) does the use of the RBB require?

-  The plants compete for the occupied cells of a grid (the ones they overlap with their ZOI).
+  + The plants compete for the occupied cells of a grid (the ones they overlap with their ZOI).
 Hence, the simulated world need to be defined with grid cells.

-- Does the RBB directly affect global variables or data structures?
++ Does the RBB directly affect global variables or data structures? :question:

-  The RBB counts the number of agents sharing a similar cell.
-  For implementation purpose, it may affect temporary variable storing for each cell the IDs of sharing agents, or their number. **?**
+  + The RBB counts the number of agents sharing a similar cell.
+For implementation purpose, it may affect temporary variable storing for each cell the IDs of sharing agents, or their number.
+  + In the Python implementation, the counts are based on cell nodes.

--   Which parameters does the RBB use?
-Preferably a table including parameter name, meaning, default value, range, and unit (if applicable)
++ What parameters does the RBB use?
+Preferably a table including parameter name, meaning, default value, range, and unit (if applicable).

-The NetLogo RBB implementation uses the following variables: **?**
+  + The NetLogo RBB implementation uses the following variables:

 | name | meaning | units | typical ranges |
 | -------- | -------- | -------- | -------- |